Shop Subscribe

 Special Needs

-When creating a learning environment that is suitable and inviting to students with special needs, individual student needs should be considered.
-While some students may not experience challenges in regards to sensory processing, others may benefit from some of the following sensory tools..
-Consider the needs and potential benefits of sensory based interventions for vestibular input for the individual child.
+When creating an inclusive and inviting learning environment for all students, individual needs should be considered.
+Not all students experience challenges with sensory processing, but they may all benefit from some of the following sensory tools.
+Consider the needs and potential benefits of sensory-based interventions for vestibular input in an individual child.

-Tips for Choosing Sensory Based Interventions for Vestibular Input
+Tips for Choosing Sensory-Based Interventions for Vestibular Input

-Expert Tips on Swinging
+Tips on Swings

 Abilitations Inflatable SensaRock with Balls